 Additional troubleshooting information

-Review the application and system logs on the SQL Server where the DTS package is being executed.
+- Review the application and system logs on the SQL Server where the DTS package is being executed.

-Review the SQL Server logs on the SQL Server where the DTS package is being executed.
+- Review the SQL Server logs on the SQL Server where the DTS package is being executed.

-Make sure that the OnePoint and SystemCenterReporting databases are set to Simple recovery mode.
+- Make sure that the OnePoint and SystemCenterReporting databases are set to Simple recovery mode.
 This is configured in the database properties Options tab.

-To obtain the error information output directly from the program, copy the DTS command line from the scheduled task to a command prompt.
+- To obtain the error information output directly from the program, copy the DTS command line from the scheduled task to a command prompt.

 For example, C:\Program Files\Microsoft System Center Reporting\Reporting>MOM.Datawarehousing.DTSPackageGenerator.exe /silent /srcserver:servername /srcdb:OnePoint /dwserver:servername /dwdb:SystemCenterReporting /product:"Microsoft Operations Manager"

 Remove the /silent switch.
 Run the command from the command prompt.
 If the job fails, the error information will be output on the screen.
 This can be copied to a text file for future reference.

-If the SystemCenterReporting database has reached the limit of the physical hard drive capacity, either more disk space will need to be added or the database grooming interval will need to be reconfigured to be more aggressive.
+If no more disk space is availableIf the SystemCenterReporting database has reached the limit of the physical hard drive capacity, either more disk space will need to be added or the database grooming interval will need to be reconfigured to be more aggressive.
 By default, the period to retain data in the SystemCenterReporting database is 395 days.
 When you install the MOM 2005 Reporting component, a stored procedure p_updategroomdays is created in the SystemCenterReporting database.
 You can use this stored procedure to configure the number of days that data is retained in the SystemCenterReporting database.
 For more information about how to change the grooming interval, click the following article number to view the article in the Microsoft Knowledge Base:887016 How to modify the number of days to retain data in the SystemCenterReporting database in Microsoft Operations Manager 2005